 On top, if you have efficiency on hand plucking, it just takes a few moments for plucking—no hassle for running the plucking machine and their maintenance.

-On the contrary, hand plucking keeps intact the meat and skin of the chicken.
-So you can cook it well and enjoy a pure taste of a delicious chicken recipe.
+On the contrary, hand plucking keeps the meat and skin of the chicken.
+So you can cook it well and enjoy the pure taste of a delicious chicken recipe.
 Give your hand plucking a try.

 If you’re in a hurry and want to save your time, you can use Tub-style machines as the fastest way to pluck a chicken.

 Because it takes only around 15 to 30 seconds to pluck a scalded chicken.
 On top-notch, this machine can pluck more than one chicken at a time.